rubymonolith/nopassword/README.md

 2. **People forget passwords** - Password reset flows use email anyway
 3. **Password fatigue** - Users appreciate not having to create yet another password

+## Prior Art

+NoPassword isn't the first authentication library for Rails, but it takes a different approach:

+- **[Devise](https://github.com/heartcombo/devise)** - The kitchen sink of Rails authentication.
+Great if you need everything, but heavyweight for passwordless-only apps.
+Its [devise-passwordless](https://github.com/abevoelker/devise-passwordless) extension exists but inherits all of Devise's complexity.

+- **[OmniAuth](https://github.com/omniauth/omniauth)** - Rack middleware for OAuth.
+The problem: it runs at the Rack layer, so you don't have access to Rails routes, path helpers, or URL generation.
+You end up hardcoding callback URLs and fighting the framework.

+- **[Passwordless](https://github.com/mikker/passwordless)** - Similar idea to NoPassword, but tries to manage `current_user` and authorization.
+NoPassword stops at authentication and lets you handle the rest.

+- **[Rodauth](https://github.com/jeremyevans/rodauth)** - Powerful and secure, but also Rack-based with its own routing DSL.

+### Why controllers instead of Rack middleware?

+Rack middleware runs outside of Rails.
+That means:

+- No access to `url_for`, named routes, or path helpers
+- No Rails route introspection or inflection
+- Callback URLs get hardcoded
+- Debugging requires understanding a separate abstraction ("strategies", "phases", etc.)

+NoPassword is just Rails controllers.
+You inherit from them, override hooks, and use `url_for` like anywhere else in Rails.
+No new abstractions to learn.

 ## Contributing

 If you'd like to contribute, start a discussion at https://github.com/rocketshipio/nopassword/discussions/categories/ideas.